Nola Capital Corporation

 the more operating history a plant has, the easier it is to obtain financing on terms that are acceptable.
 However,

 even startups can be financed if the right ingredients are in place.
-We also consider renewable energy projects such as
+We also consider renewable energy projects such

 Waste-to-energy financing can be applied to many forms of alternative energy including incineration of organic

 material, cogeneration, gasification and pyrolysis.
-A high quality Power Purchase Agreement is always a requirement
+A high quality Power Purchase Agreement is always

 Projects We Particularly Like